Corporate Governance

 Basic Approach to Corporate Governance

 The Fuyo Lease Group places strong emphasis on creating and maintaining relationships with various stakeholders, including shareholders, customers, employees, and local communities.
-We believe that the fundamental and most important objective of corporate governance is to perform business activities with sincerity and fairness in line with the Group’s mission, vision and value and to achieve the management targets outlined in the Group’s Medium-Term Management Plan, Fuyo Shared Value 2026.
+We believe that the fundamental and most important objective of corporate governance is to perform business activities with sincerity and fairness in line with the Group's mission, vision and value and to achieve the management targets outlined in the Group's Medium-Term Management Plan, Fuyo Shared Value 2026, for the years fiscal 2022 to fiscal 2026.

 To achieve sustainable growth and increase corporate value over the medium to long term, we have established our own Corporate Governance Guidelines which align with the purpose and spirit of the Japan's Corporate Governance Code.
 These Guidelines serve as the foundation for our corporate governance framework, operating policies and other management policies, to which we adhere to everything we do.